Dr Claire E. L. Smith

 Other activities:

-I am a member of the Genomics England Clinical Interpretation Partnership (GeCIP) Domain for Hearing and Sight and I have curated the genes included in the Genomics England Amelogenesis Imperfecta Panel App.
+I am a member of the Genomics England Clinical Interpretation Partnership (GeCIP) Domain for Hearing and Sight and I am a curator for the Genomics England Amelogenesis Imperfecta R340 Panel.

 I have reviewed submissions to many journals, including Clinical Genetics, Application of Clinical Genetics, Scientific Reports and PLOS ONE.